markdoc/docs/pages/docs/nextjs.md

    ├── index.js
    ```

-4. Add some Markdoc to `getting-started.md`:
+4. Add some Markdoc to your file:

    ```
    ---